 - 8 eldeflower heads thick stalks removed (use 8 TBSP dried elderflower if not in season)

 - 160 g all purpose flour

 - 1/4 tsp baking soda

 - 32 freeze-dried raspberries

-- Cookie base: Chop elderflower heads and add them to a food processor.
-Add flour, sugar, vanilla seeds and baking soda.
+Chop elderflower heads and add them to a food processor.
+Add flour, sugar, vanilla seeds, and baking soda.
 Pulse a couple of times to get an even mixture.

-- Divide the dough in half, half it again and so on, until you get 32 identical pieces.
-Form bals with your palms and make a deep hole in the center with your finger.
+Divide the dough in half, half it again, and so on, until you get 32 identical pieces.
+Form balls with your palms and make a deep hole in the center with your finger.

-- Chocolate cream: While the cookies are baking put whipping cream and white chocolate in a small bowl and place it over a small saucepan of simmering water.
-Stir occasionaly, until the cream and the chocolate form a smooth cream.
+While the cookies are baking put whipping cream and white chocolate in a small bowl and place it over a small saucepan of simmering water.
+Stir occasionally, until the cream and the chocolate form a smooth cream.

 Remove from heat and add rose water.
 Mix well and place in the fridge to cool for 10 minutes, then bring to room temperature.